Deploying a Laravel application to Elastic Beanstalk - AWS Elastic Beanstalk

 Prerequisites

 This tutorial assumes you have knowledge of the basic Elastic Beanstalk operations and the Elastic Beanstalk console.
-If you haven't already, follow the instructions in Getting started using Elastic Beanstalk to launch your first Elastic Beanstalk environment.
+If you haven't already, follow the instructions in Getting started with Elastic Beanstalk to launch your first Elastic Beanstalk environment.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands.
 Commands are shown in listings preceded by a prompt symbol ($) and the name of the current directory, when appropriate.